DrkWithT/Toy_Site_Project_1/docs/README.md

  6. Select "Admin" for "mySQL".
  7. Using "phpMyAdmin" on `localhost`, construct a database named `poetplace` with the tables described in Features Part 2.
  8. Open the project folder in the editor.
 Right click `homepage.html` and select "Serve PHP Project".

-### Sumamry:
-This is a _tentative_ outline of my final, _toy_ project for this web programming class.
-For this final project that I will eventually complete and present, I plan to create a basic writing website for posting small poems like haikus or others.
-There, users can write, post, or manage their work in other ways.
-The outline below this summary will elaborate the details.

 ### Features:
  1. **Basic User Authentication**: